 Nonetheless, I plan to do the following:

-- Speak at more events on the topic of accessbility, particulary on how captions can benefit everyone, and not just for the d/Deaf and hard of hearing
+- Speak at more events on the topic of accessbility, particulary on how captions can benefit everyone, and not just for those who are deaf

 - Discuss the opportunity to create a budget for captioning videos with WordCamp Central and WordCamp Foundation for speakers and organisers